YU-Zhejian/art_modern/docs/Contributing.md

 You're welcome to submit issues on GitHub if you've encountered any problems while using this software.
 Please make sure to include the following information:

 - The version of your operating system and kernel, given by `uname -a`.
-- Version information of the compiler, given by `gcc -v --verbose` or similiar.
+- Version information of the compiler, given by `gcc -v --verbose` or similar.
 - `art_modern --version` output.
 - The CMake commandline you used to build the code.
 - The CMake configuration log, if possible.